mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   npm test;
   npm run cover;
   google-chrome coverage/lcov-info/index.html
-  vi test/xhi_level_0.js
+  vi test/xhi_level_0.js # or whatever editor you prefer
 ```

-# What about frameworks and libraries?
+# 5. What about frameworks and libraries?
-This is an excellent question: how do native **typecasting** techniques
+An excellent question is how does this native **typecasting** technique
 compare with [Flow][3] and [TypeScript][4]?
-I intend to publish a subsequent
+We intend to publish a sequel
-article that answers this question.
-In **theory** both these
+that will answer this question.
+In **theory** both these transpiled
-transpiled languages **should** be able to provide static type checking and
+languages **should** be able to provide static type checking and eliminate
-eliminate many dynamic type checking calls.
-However, in **practice** the
+many dynamic type check calls.
+However, in **practice** the results may
-results may be surprising since the real-world overhead of `cast` methods
+be surprising since the real-world overhead of `cast` methods can be
-can be actually quite low.
+actually quite low, and these languages introduce their own overhead.

+One thing to remember is don't go typcasting crazy.
+Use it where it makes
+sense, like processing external data and to process inputs of public
+methods.
+Private methods often don't benefit from typecasting since the
+the callers and data types will already be known.

 We hope you found this useful!
 Please share your thoughts and experiences
 in the comments below.

 Cheers, Mike